Fly High Run Far: Plot

 A film about Choe Si-hyeong, a leader of the Donghak Peasant Revolution of late 19th-century Korea.

-This film revolves around the life of Choi Shi-hyong, head of the religious sect, Chondogyo, in the later part of the Chosun Kingdom.
-He is constantly sought and harassed by the authorities.
-In 1864, Choi Jeh-woo, the reformist and founder of the Chondogyo sect is executed on charges of "deluding the world and deceiving the people".
-His successor, Choi Shi-hyong, begins to receive a ground swell of support from an increasing number of people.
-He then finds himself the subject of oppression by the court.
-He is separated from his family and goes to hide in a hermitage in the Taeback Mountains.
-With the belief that his wife is dead, Choi burns the tablet delicated to her and flees to an even more remote region of the mountains.
+This film revolves around the life of Choi Shi-hyong, head of the religious sect, Chondogyo, in the latter part of the Joseon Dynasty.
+He is the subject of a harassment campaign by the authorities.
+In 1864, Choi Jeh-woo, the reformist and founder of the Chondogyo sect is executed on charges of "deluding the world and deceiving the people". in the wake of Choi’s death, His successor Choi Shi-hyong, receives a strong groundswell of support.
+He then finds himself the target of harassment by the court.
+He is separated from his family and goes into hiding in a hermitage in the Taeback Mountains.
+With the belief that his wife is dead, Choi burns the tablet delicated to her and flees to an even more remote part of the mountains.